-For the first two tasks you will use z3 to prove a simple equality of two propositional formulas and prove correctness of a different approach to compute the minimum of two integers.
-For the last task for this assignment sheet you will use z3 to solve the magic square problem.
+For the first two tasks you will use z3 to prove a simple equivalence and correctness of a different approach to compute the minimum of two integers.
+For the last task on this assignment sheet you will use z3 to solve the magic square problem.